jihoyeo/taxi-relocation/README.md

-# taxi-relocation
+# AMoD-relocation
-implementation of genetic algorithm to relocate vacant taxis
+Implementation of genetic algorithm to relocate idle vehicles in AMoD system